 The term ipsilateral refers to the same side of the body; for example, the left hand and the left foot are ipsilateral.
-Contralateral refers to opposite sides of the body; for example, the left eye and the right ear are contralateral.
+Contralateral refers to opposite sides of the body; for example, the left biceps brachii muscle and the right rectus femoris muscle are contralateral.